Trial of Saddam Hussein: Verdict: 5 November 2006

 Saddam Hussein at his appearance before the Iraqi Special Tribunal on 1 July 2004; he went on trial on 19 October 2005.

-On 5 November 2006, Saddam Hussein was sentenced to death by hanging for the killing of 148 Shiites from Dujail, in retaliation for the assassination attempt of 8 July 1982.
+On 5 November 2006, Saddam Hussein was sentenced to death by hanging for the killing of 148 Shiites from Dujail in retaliation for the assassination attempt of 8 July 1982.
 When the judge announced the verdict, Saddam shouted, "Long live the people.
 Long live the Ummah.
 Down with the spies.
 God is great."
 Chief defense lawyer Khalil al-Dulaimi later quoted a statement from Saddam given just before the Court issued its verdict.
 He said that Saddam urged his countrymen to "unify in the face of sectarian strife".
 Al-Dulaimi added that Saddam's message to the people was to "pardon and do not take revenge on the invading nations, its civilians".
 An appeal, mandated by the Iraqi judicial system, followed.
-There was speculation that the appeals could last years, postponing his actual execution.
+There was speculation that appeals could delay his execution for years.
 However, on 26 December, Saddam's appeal was rejected and the death sentence was given.
 No further appeals were possible and Saddam had to be executed within 30 days of that date.
 The decision still had to be ratified by the Iraqi President but could not be commuted.
-Judge Arif Shaheen, one of the nine appeal judges, said, "It cannot exceed 30 days.
+Arif Shaheen, one of the nine appeal judges, said, "It cannot exceed 30 days.
 As from tomorrow the sentence could be carried out at any time.
 The appeals court has issued its verdict.
 What we have decided today is compulsory."

-On 30 December 2006 at approximately 05:50 UTC+03:00, Saddam's sentence was carried out and he was executed by hanging.
+On 30 December 2006 at approximately 05:50 UTC+03:00, Saddam was executed by hanging.

-Among Saddam's co-defendants, Barzan Ibrahim al-Tikriti, his half-brother and Iraq's intelligence chief at the time of the Dujail killings, and Awad Hamed al-Bandar, who issued death sentences to Dujail residents as head of a Revolutionary Court, were also sentenced to death by hanging.
+Among Saddam's co-defendants, Barzan Ibrahim al-Tikriti, his half-brother and Iraq's intelligence chief at the time of the Dujail killings, and Awad Hamed al-Bandar, who had issued death sentences to Dujail residents as head of a Revolutionary Court, were also sentenced to death by hanging.
 They were executed on 15 January 2007.
 Former Iraqi vice-president Taha Yassin Ramadan was sentenced to life in prison.
 However, on 12 February 2007, the sentence was changed to death by hanging, and Ramadan was executed on 20 March 2007.

 Former Ba'ath Party officials in the Dujail region Abdullah Kadhem Roweed Al-Musheikhi, his son Mizher Abdullah Roweed Al-Musheikhi, and Ali Daeem Ali were sentenced to 15 years in prison.
 Mohammed Azawi Ali, also a Ba'ath Party official in Dujail region, was acquitted due to a lack of evidence.